bertonfederico/mri_compressive_sensing/_2_mri_reconstruction/README.md

 The Alternating Direction Method of Multipliers (ADMM) is an optimization technique particularly suited for problems that combine multiple cost terms, each requiring a different form of regularization.
 This approach is well-suited for the reconstruction of undersampled MRI images, where the goal is to simultaneously preserve the certain data and obtain a reconstructed image.

-Considering the problem of reconstructing an image $ x $ from incomplete k-space data $ k $, the objective is to find an image that:
+Considering the problem of reconstructing an image $x$ from incomplete k-space data $k$, the objective is to find an image that:

 - Respects the measured k-space data (i.e., the sampled frequencies),
 - Reduces noise and artifacts that may result from undersampling through regularization.